-CULINARY INTERNSHIP...applies program objectives and competencies under supervision in culinary settings preparing foods that are cooked to order.
+CULINARY INTERNSHIP...applies program objectives and competencies under supervision in culinary settings, preparing foods that are cooked to order.
 Activities may include day, evening, and weekend requirements.
-COREQUISITES: 10316133 Advanced Patisserie and Desserts and 10316121 Advanced Garde Manager & Catering & 10316135 European and Fusion Cooking or 10316130 European Cuisine & 10316131 International & Fusion Cuisine
+Students enhance the learning experience through journal writing and other written assignments.
+A final program portfolio is required per rubric.
+COREQUISITES: 10316121 Advanced Garde Manager and Catering and 10316135 European and Fusion Cooking